Foods with folic acid

 - Whole grains

-Making sure to get enough folate/folic acid is wise, but it is also possible to have too much.
-Generally speaking, if there’s a concern that folate/folic acid intake is low, it’s recommended that the decision to take folic acid supplements be done under the supervision of a health care provider.
-Though rare, side effects associated with too much folic acid include stomach issues, nausea, difficulty sleeping, loss of appetite, confusion, and possibly seizures.
-Folic acid supplements may also interact with certain medications.
-Relatedly, some medications used over a long period of time, such as antacids and other acid reducers, non-steroidal anti-inflammatory drugs (NSAIDs), anti-seizure drugs, and some antibiotics, may lower levels of folic acid in the body.
+While folate plays a crucial role in the body’s functioning, it's possible to have too much of a good thing.
+Generally speaking, if there’s a concern that folate intake is low, it’s recommended that the decision to take folic acid supplements be done under the supervision of a health care provider.
+Though rare, side effects associated with too much folic acid include nausea, difficulty sleeping, loss of appetite, and confusion.
+Folic acid supplements may also interact with certain medications such as anticonvulsants, barbiturates, and certain cancer or antimalarial treatments.

-You’re smart to ask the question of what foods may help you get necessary nutrients.
+It’s great that you’re making sure to get the necessary nutrients.
 Hopefully, with this information, you’re poised to curate a tasty, folic acid-rich plate.
-If you’re ready for a second helping of knowledge though, you might continue to ask questions and let your curiosity be your guide.
-For general information on dietary intake, take a look at the Optimal Nutrition category in the Go Ask Alice!
+For general information on nutrient intake, check out the Go Ask Alice!
 Nutrition and Physical Activity archives.
-You might also learn about what your body needs specifically — everyone is a bit different.
-To that end, you may consider speaking with a health care provider or setting up an appointment with a registered dietitian to further inform your individual nutritional needs.
+As you explore what your body needs specifically, you may consider speaking with a health care provider or registered dietitian to further inform your individual nutritional needs.